mshea/Lifetracker/README.md

 This script also has no built in authentication.
 The intent is that only you know the URL where you host the script.

+## Installation

+You'll need to be able to host PHP applications on your webserver to run this app.
+You will also need to be proficient in both PHP and Javascript to modify this program to fit your needs.
+It's not really written to support a lot of different users, I wrote it strictly for myself but wanted to share it as well.

+Assuming you can do that, follow the steps below:

+1. Copy all the files to a web-accessible URL that executes PHP.
+2. Contemplate the goals you want to score.
+The defaults are "Create", "Relax", "Love", "Befriend", "Health", and "Happiness".
+You will have to edit these in init_db.php, index.php, and insert.php.
+3. Change your default tags in the index.php script.
+You only need to change the name of the tag.
+Jquery takes care of the rest.

 If you have any questions or comments, please send an email to mike@mikeshea.net.